Ian J. Murray

 LL.M in Comparative, European and International Laws, European University Institute, 2020

-Candidate for PhD in Law, European University Institute, expected 2024
+PhD in Law, European University Institute, 2025

 Biography